yumaikas/LispGameJamAutumn2021/retro.md

 I wasn't able to get a web-build completed, which was disappointing, but a web build of Janet + Jaylib looks to be a fairly fiddly challenge.
 Not impossible, but likely involving tradeoffs around native libraries.

+## Missing Jaylib functionality

+Jaylib was notably missing bindings for functions that allowed creation of assets from memory buffers, and it also was missing a lot of the collision functions that Raylib has.

 ## Finishing

 - "Finishing" meant something specific to me, and might be part of why some parts of the game were underbaked?
 Finishing, to me, means: